 Title Procedures

-Because it takes time to record new encumbrances, the seller is generally required to sign an affidavit of title, in which the seller swears, to the best of his knowledge, that nothing has occurred since the seller’s title search to cloud the title, and that there have been no events that would possibly call into question the seller’s ownership rights or that would give others an interest in the real estate, such as would occur for unpaid property improvements, which could subject it to a mechanic’s lien.
+Because it takes time to record new encumbrances, the seller is generally required to sign an affidavit of title, in which the seller swears, to the best of his knowledge, that nothing has occurred since the seller's title search to cloud the title, and that there have been no events that would possibly call into question the seller's ownership rights or that would give others an interest in the real estate, such as would occur for unpaid property improvements that could subject it to a mechanic's lien.

 If anything on the affidavit of title proves to be false, then the title insurance company or buyer can sue the seller for damages.